CBD Oil and Pregnancy

 Is it safe to use CBD Oil while pregnant

-What are the Dangers of CBD and Pregnant
+What are the Dangers of CBD during Pregnancy

 While of course, nothing can perfect, it seems that there is not enough research to effetely judge the negative effects on pregnant women or her newborn.
-It all seems to be good news!
+But it all seems to be all good news!

 What is CBD and how does it work?

-Many people ask What is CBD and how does it work?
 Cannabidiol, and belongs to a group of chemicals called cannabinoids.
 These cannabinoids are found all over the natural world, even inside you and I!
 However they are most abundant in cannabis and hemp plants.
 CBD is the second most abundant of these chemicals, second only to THC.
 It is CBD, which is responsible for many of the beneficial aspects of medical cannabis and has become a focus for the development of future CBD infused treatments.
 The biggest difference between CBD and THC is that unlike THC, CBD is nonpsychoactive, meaning you get the beneficial side effects without feeling “high”.
+Another concern we often hear is; Is CBD oil addictive or will my baby become addicted to it?
+CBD itself is not addictive at all, so you donèt have to worry about your body or your baby becoming physically dependent on CBD.
 CBD is considered by most to be very therapeutic.
 Various preclinical trials have shown some promising results as far as CBD is concerned.

 CBD vs. THC during Pregnancy